w3c/WebPlatformWG/SpecEditing.md

 The TR publication process is formally defined in [PubRules](https://www.w3.org/2005/07/pubrules).
 Here is a brief summary of the general steps and tasks used by WebApps:

 -   Some member of the group (e.g. Editor, Chair, etc.) proposes a document be published as a TR
 -   Chair starts a 1-week [Call for Consensus](WorkMode.md#consensus-and-call-for-consensus) (CfC) to publish the document.
-If the document is a *plain* WD there is no need for a CfC but some type of *heads up* (such as *PublicServiceAnnoucement* aka *PSA*) should be sent to public-webapps.
+If the document is a *plain* WD there is no need for a CfC but some type of *heads up* (such as *PublicServiceAnnoucement* aka *PSA*) should be sent to the appropriate mail list(s).
 -   If the document is a First Public Working Draft (FPWD):
     -   Chair will submit a Transition Request to the group's Domain Lead and the *Chairs* list.
 The main reasons for this step are: to make sure the document is within the WG's scope; to notify other WGs about the group's intention to make the publication and to get agreement on the document's *short-name* (e.g. www.w3.org/TR/*short-name*/).
 -   **Note for ReSpec users**: *before doing any validation, a static version of the document must be created and the static version should be used with the validators.
 One way to create the static document is to: load the document in the Chrome browser; simultaneously press the Ctrl+Alt+Shift+S keys; select "Save as HTML (Source)" and save the document (ReSpec has its own static output generator and it must be used).*
--   Editor prepares the document for publication per the *PubRules* by doing the following.
+-   Someone (Editor, Chair or staff contact) prepares the document for publication per the *PubRules* by doing the following.
     -   **Run the *[PubRules Checker](https://www.w3.org/2005/07/pubrules)***.
-Check the [PubRules Filter](https://www.w3.org/2005/07/pubrules?uimode=filter) requirements and address all of the requirements for the specific publication type (e.g. FPWD, WD, LCWD, CR, etc.)
+Check the [PubRules Filter](https://www.w3.org/2005/07/pubrules?uimode=filter) requirements and address all of the requirements for the specific publication type (e.g. FPWD, WD, CR, etc.)
 -   **The document must pass at least the following Validators**.
 Note some validators (especially the CSS validator) may report errors that are not errors.See the [Validator Help Page](http://validator.w3.org/feedback.html) for information about how to get help with the Validators and how to report Validator bugs/issues.

 1.  **[HTML Validator](http://validator.w3.org/)**